aguairon/project-02/README.md

 <img width="1439" alt="Screenshot 2019-03-20 at 15 40 39" src="https://user-images.githubusercontent.com/9445433/54698194-cce65b80-4b26-11e9-8a7c-1cebe118910f.png">

 Once the user finds a movie they wanted they can view the movie details.
-In this page they will have not only the metascore for the film, actors and plot for the selected movie but also the runtime, language and genre.
+In this page they will have not only the movies's metascore, actors and plot but also the runtime, language and genre.

 <img width="1437" alt="Screenshot 2019-03-20 at 15 31 16" src="https://user-images.githubusercontent.com/9445433/54697305-3a918800-4b25-11e9-9aa4-9ede3de402a1.png">